There I was - another night of lying wide awake in the dark.

 Because Honors and AP courses are more demanding, some schools give more weight to them.
 Instead of a class being 1.0 credit, they assign it 1.5 or 2.0 quality points - weighting those classes by .5 or 1.0 respectively.
 Whether you weight or not is really a personal choice, as is so much of this process.

 Why?
 Because there is no standard in the way schools weight courses.
 Some base it on a 4.0 scale, others on a 5.0 or 6.0 scale.
 In order to streamline the process, admissions officers recalculate on an unweighted 4.0 scale (many times excluding electives).
 They then assess those courses according to their school’s particular rubric used when evaluating an applicant.

 It seems that unweighted grades are the way to go, right?
 However…

 If your student is going to compete with others from schools that weight courses, you should consider doing the same.
-What is the best way to know if the schools on your homeschooler’s list use weighted grades for scholarships?
+What is the best way to know if the schools on your homeschooler’s list use weighted grades for merit scholarships?

 Some institutions will share this information; some will not.
 It is best to call the admissions office and ask!